Content reviewed and updated 1 March 2023.

 - The above rule also applies to lists.

 - Luckily, most word processors

 21) Avoid bad line breaks

-A line break is the place in a paragraph where text breaks off
+A line break is a place in a paragraph where the text breaks off

 at the end of one line and continues again on the next.
 With bad line breaks, the

 text alignment on the right-hand side of the body text